 We offer English classes with native teachers that will make sure you have fun while learning useful things.
 With us, you’ll be a pro at all aspects of the English language, including listening and speaking.
 We know those are two of the most complicated things to master, but we’ll help you without judging your mistakes.

 If you’re just like Lorelai and hate getting up at 6:00 am, we have flexible schedules.
 And all our classes are online, so you can study with us from your favorite cafeteria while sipping on your coffee!
 Truly something Lorelai Gilmore would do.
-Just choose your teacher and a monthly subscription package, and you’re ready to go!
+Just choose your teacher and you’re ready to go!
 Or you can sign up for a 2 hour trial class for only $49!